-The purpose of planning for this precinct is to guide future upgrades that are needed to improve safety, access, and the visitor experience, for everyone – residents and tourists alike.
+The purpose of planning for this precinct is to guide future upgrades that are needed to improve safety, access, and the visitor experience, for everyone – residents and visitors alike.
 A precinct plan sets the desired future direction of the area to:

 What is being considered in this precinct plan?

-Precinct planning identifies and addresses issues (and associated risks) and opportunities (and associated benefits.
+Precinct planning identifies and addresses issues (and associated risks) and opportunities (and associated benefits).